craigsapp/ATON/index.md

 stands for "AT Object Notation."
 It has similar functionality to [JSON](http://en.wikipedia.org/wiki/JSON), with the main difference being that ATON property values are allowed to contain unescaped line breaks.
-Property names are indicated by starting a line with the "@" symbol, followed by the property name and then a colon (:).
+ATON file may also contain <a name=#comments>comments</a>.

+Property names are indicated by starting a line with the "`@`" symbol, followed by the property name and then a colon (`:`).
 Property values follow the colon and may span multiple lines until the next property name or control message is found.
 Here is a simple example of an ATON file with three key/value pairs:

 <center>
 <table style="with:450px;">